+Adult Learner

-Adult Learner: Anyone applying to The King's University who graduated from high school at least three years prior to applying and has never obtained college credit or standardized testing scores.
+Anyone applying to The King's University who graduated from high school at least three years prior to applying and has either 1) never obtained college credit or standardized testing scores or 2) has not received college credit or updated standardized testing scores in the past three years prior to applying.

-- Final official transcript from diploma-issuing high school, copy of official home school transcript, or earned equivalency through the General Education Development (GED). - Additional documentation recommended by the Office of Admissions: Professional training coursework, ministry/work experience, and/or college recommendation letters. - Ability-to-Benefit: Any Adult Learner applying to The King's University who does not possess a high school diploma, home school diploma, or GED certificate.
+- Final official transcript from diploma-issuing high school, copy of official home school transcript, or earned equivalency through GED. - Additional documentation recommended by the Office of Admissions: standardized test (ACT/SAT/CLT) scores if taken, professional training coursework, ministry/work experience, and/or college recommendation letters.

+Ability-to-Benefit

+An Adult Learner applying to The King's University who does not possess a high school diploma, home school diploma, or GED certificate.
 Admission for this type of student requires Academic Probation and completion of Student Success Program(s) within the University.
-ATB students may be ineligible for federal student aid under the "Ability to Benefit" rules. - Official transcript of any high school or home school coursework. - Additional documentation recommended by the Office of Admissions: ACT/SAT scores if taken, professional training coursework, ministry/work experience, and/or college recommendation letters.
+ATB students may be ineligible for federal student aid under the "Ability to Benefit" rules.